Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Warfarin MOA – Inhibition of vitamin K-dependent clotting factors

 Introduction Warfarin is a widely used oral anticoagulant that inhibits the synthesis of vitamin K-dependent clotting factors.
-It … Read more
+It is commonly prescribed for atrial fibrillation, deep vein thrombosis (DVT), pulmonary embolism, and prosthetic heart valves.
+Due to its narrow therapeutic window, multiple drug interactions, and the need for INR monitoring, warfarin is a high-yield topic for … Read more

 Mechanism of Action of Colchicine (Anti-inflammatory in Gout)